Asiatic wildcat

-The Asiatic wildcat (Felis lybica ornata), also known as the Asian steppe wildcat and the Indian desert cat, is an African wildcat subspecies that occurs from the eastern Caspian Sea north to Kazakhstan, into western India, western China and southern Mongolia.
+The Asiatic wildcat (Felis lybica ornata), also known as the Indian desert cat, is an African wildcat subspecies that occurs from the eastern Caspian Sea north to Kazakhstan, into western India, western China and southern Mongolia.

 There is no information on current status or population numbers across the Asiatic wildcat's range as a whole, but populations are thought to be declining.

 Taxonomy

 Felis ornata was the scientific name used by John Edward Gray in the early 1830s as a caption to an illustration of an Indian wildcat from Thomas Hardwicke's collection.
 In subsequent years, several naturalists described spotted wildcat zoological specimens from Asian range countries and proposed names, including the following: